Are you working from home because of COVID-19?

 And because there are more challenges than Bond villains, there are tons of different kinds of remote tools.

-They range from project management software to screen recording tools and remote access software!
+They range from free project management software to screen recording tools and remote access software!

 The 12 types of remote work software